KAIST-VDCLab/VDC-Trajectory-Dataset/README.md

 ## Cite

-If you found this drone dataset or our paper helpful for your own research, please cite:
+If you find this drone dataset or our paper helpful for your own research, please consider citing:

 ```
 @inproceedings{Beyond2024Jeon,